Peak calling: Methods

+Differential peak calling

 Differential peak calling is about identifying significant differences in two ChIP-seq signals.
 One can distinguish between one-stage and two-stage differential peak callers.
 One stage differential peak callers work in two phases: first, call peaks on individual ChIP-seq signals and second, combine individual signals and apply statistical tests to estimate differential peaks.
-DBChIP and MAnorm are examples for one stage differential peak callers.
+DBChIP, MACS2, and MAnorm are examples for one stage differential peak callers.

 Two stage differential peak callers segment two ChIP-seq signals and identify differential peaks in one step.
 They take advantage of signal segmentation approaches such as Hidden Markov Models.
 Examples for two-stage differential peak callers are ChIPDiff, ODIN. and THOR.
 Differential peak calling can also be applied in the context of analyzing RNA-binding protein binding sites.